-- Numbers and backgrounds are not supplied by the organisers.
-The font used for the numbers should be as plain as possible so the marshals, spotters and timekeepers can readily identify the machines as they pass at high speed.
-Painted backgrounds are acceptable providing that a matt finish is used.
+- Riding numbers will be provided by the organisers.
+Backgrounds are the responsibility of the competitor.
+Backgrounds must be matt to avoid reflection from sunlight.
 Putting the background inside the screen and the numbers on the outside is not acceptable.
 Shiny backgrounds and a low sun make a bike coming down Glencrutchery Road look like it has a headlamp on!
 If it is not possible to put the number in the centre of the fairing then it should be on the right hand side when sitting on the machine.
 Side numbers must be visible from the side.
 These should be on the fairing or belly pan.
 Any numbers or backgrounds that are not acceptable will have to be replaced.
 Please read the regulations and ensure you present your machine with the correct colour plates and numbers fitted.

 - Random checks will be carried out to ensure that identity discs are being worn and the correct helmet sticker is in place.

 - Red rear lights are compulsory for all machines.
-Please ensure that yours meet the requirements as per ACU Handbook.
+In addition to the requirements of the ACU Handbook the rear light needs to be within 100mm of the rear of the seat unit.
 This will be checked at Technical Inspection.
 Many of the lights fitted in previous years have not been robust.
 Please ensure that not only is the light correct, but fitted such that it will survive the rigours of the mountain course!